-Objective Result International / national actions Priority Timescale Means of verification Responsibility I+II+III + IV / 1 A framework for adaptive international species management has been agreed Framework document for PfG 5 International Species Management Plan agreed.
-Agree overall PfG International Species Management Plan objectives and key actions.
-Essential Immediate Written acceptance by all range states and agreement to proceed.
-Presentation of framework document at AEWA 7th Standing Committee meeting in November 2011.
-Publication of framework by AEWA and relevant national authority in range states Designated range states AEWA Standing Committee I+II+III + IV / 1 Implementation of adaptive international species management plan Establish management structure and group, along with review and feedback system at the international level.
+Objective Result International / national actions Priority Timescale Means of verification Responsibility I+II+III + IV / 1 An adaptive management framework for the Svalbard population of the pink-footed goose has been agreed PfG 9 International Species Management Plan agreed, along with its goal, 4 objectives and 8 key actions.
+Essential Immediate Acceptance by all range states and agreement to proceed.
+Presentation of the PfG ISMP 10 at the AEWA MOP in May 2012.
+Publication of the PfG ISMP by AEWA and relevant national authorities in the range states Designated range states AEWA Standing Committee / MOP I+II+III + IV / 1 Implementation of the PfG ISMP Establish management structure and group, along with review and feedback system at the international level.
 Relevant range state authorities (national or regional) will be responsible for implementation and enforcement within each range state, using existing structures/capacity or new structures (as deemed necessary).
 Essential Short Publication of management structure and composition.
 In consultation with range state authorities, regular action and review meetings planned and scheduled.
 Frequency and ad-hoc meetings to be confirmed as necessary.
 AEWA/Aarhus University in consultation with relevant national authority in range states.
 Predictive modelling tools developed, maintained and results communicated.
 Essential Short Population target confirmed and communicated to relevant national authority in range states.
-PfG International Species Management Group
+PfG International Working Group 11 I+II+III / 2 A sustainable and Population monitoring Essential Short Population monitoring data PfG International